-- (i) Entities must coordinate high voltage limits in order to guarantee that the maximum continuous over-voltage of equipment is not exceeded.
+- (i) All voltage limits must be based on sound engineering studies that use the appropriate Network Operations Model.
+TSP study results should be made available to ERCOT; and - (ii) Transfer limits shall reflect voltage and/or reactive restrictions. - (b) Coordination - Entities must coordinate high voltage limits in order to guarantee that the maximum continuous over-voltage of equipment is not exceeded.
 Transmission Operators (TO) shall notify ERCOT of normal operating voltage limits and post-contingency voltage limits for each bus; - (ii) Low voltage limits must be coordinated in order to prevent one Entity from being a burden to another; - (iii) Voltage limits shall not be violated during all normal and first contingency conditions; and - (iv) The operation of all Reactive Power devices under the control of a TO or a Qualified Scheduling Entity (QSE) will be coordinated under the direction of ERCOT to maintain transmission voltage levels within normal limits and post-contingency voltages within post contingency limits.
-Static reactive devices will be managed to ensure that adequate dynamic reactive reserves are maintained at all times.

-(c) Notification

-- (i) Generation Resources with voltage problems shall notify the TO to whom they are directly connected.
-TOs shall notify other affected TOs and ERCOT; and - (ii) ERCOT will monitor events and may direct actions to solve the problem.
+Static reactive devices will be managed to ensure that adequate dynamic reactive reserves are maintained at all times. - (c) Notification - (i) Generation Resources with voltage problems shall notify the TO to whom they are directly connected.
+TOs shall notify other affected TOs and ERCOT; and - (ii) ERCOT will monitor events and may direct actions to solve the problem. - (d) Response - (i) When the voltage levels deviate from established limits, ERCOT or the TO shall take immediate steps to relieve the condition using all available reactive resources. - (e) Monitoring - (i) TOs shall provide telemetry to ERCOT on all major transmission bus voltages. - (f) Controls - (i) ERCOT must be aware of the location of and availability of reactive capability;

-(d) Response

-(i) When the voltage levels deviate from established limits, ERCOT or the TO shall take immediate steps to relieve the condition using all available reactive resources.

-(e) Monitoring

-(i) TOs shall provide telemetry to ERCOT on all major transmission bus voltages.

-(f) Controls

-(i) ERCOT must be aware of the location of and availability of reactive capability;

-- (ii) ERCOT shall maintain displays to monitor Voltage Profiles and reactive flows; and - (iii) Controls to maintain Voltage Profiles may include but are not limited to capacitor switching, reactor switching, auto-transformer tap changing, generator reactive dispatch, transmission line switching, and Load shedding.
+- (ii) ERCOT shall maintain displays to monitor Voltage Profiles and reactive flows; and - (iii) Controls to maintain Voltage Profiles may include but are not limited to capacitor switching, reactor switching, auto-transformer tap changing, generator reactive dispatch, transmission line switching, and Load shedding. - (g) Documentation - (i) Each TO must maintain a voltage/reactive plan for normal and Emergency Conditions and will provide this plan to adjacent TOs as well as ERCOT upon request. - (h) Emergency or Abnormal Conditions - (i) Transmission systems shall be designed so that effective reactive reserves shall be available without de-energizing other Facilities or shedding Load under normal conditions; - Major transmission lines shall be kept in service during light Load as much as possible.

-(g) Documentation

-(i) Each TO must maintain a voltage/reactive plan for normal and Emergency Conditions and will provide this plan to adjacent TOs as well as ERCOT upon request.

-(h) Emergency or Abnormal Conditions

-- (i) Transmission systems shall be designed so that effective reactive reserves shall be available without de-energizing other Facilities or shedding Load under normal conditions: - (ii) Major transmission lines shall be kept in service during light Load as much as possible.
 Lines should only be removed after all applicable reactive controls are implemented and studies show that reliability will not be degraded; and - (iii) Voltage reduction should not be done on the transmission system unless coordinated with adjacent TOs.